resthub/resthub.org/backbone-stack.rst

 Add a dependency in the js, typically a View, where you'll need labels.
 You'll absolutely need to give a scoped variable to the result (in this example ``myLabels``, but you can choose the one you want).

-Prepending 'i18n!' before the file path in the dependency indicates RequireJS to get the file related to the current locale :
+Prepending 'i18n!' before the file path in the dependency indicates RequireJS to get the file related to the current locale:

 .. code-block:: javascript